rakhimov/scram/README.rst

     .../scram$ python install.py  --prefix=path/to/installation/directory

-Executable tests with supporting files will be located in *build/bin* directory for testing purposes.
-These tests are not transfered into the installation directory specified by the user.
+The executable test binary is installed in *installation/directory/bin* directory.
+Also, the test input files and RelaxNG schema are copied in *installation/directory/share/scram/*.
-In order to run those tests:
+In order to run tests:

 .. code-block:: bash

-    .../scram$ ./build/bin/scram_unit_tests
+    .../scram$ path/to/installation/directory/bin/scram_unit_tests

 For better performance run the building with the optimization flag: